ip6li/pki/README.md

 This is a simple PKI solution based on Bash and OpenSSL.

+# Usecases

+This script collection ca be used for

+* Developers which want to test their software regarding real life certificate szenarios.
+* Home and SOHO users which wants to get back control about their certificates.

+# Limitiations

+* It does not create CRLs (for now)
+* It does provide a OCSP server.
+* It is is not for use in enterprise environments.

 # mk-csr

 This script is for creating PKCS#10 certificate request.
 It is able to accept